-Our analysis shows a consistent trend of publications supported by FA globally from 2010 to 2022.
+Our analysis shows that there was a consistent trend of publications being supported by FA at the global level from 2010 to 2022.
 However, the situation was quite different in Russia.
 In 2010, the share (8.8%) of publications supported by FA in Russia was only half of that in global science.

 On a global level, there was a consistent trend of publications being supported by FA from 2010 to 2022.
-However, Russia experienced a sharp growth trajectory from 2015 until 2022, when its share reached 47.9%, surpassing that of global science by 3% in 2022.
+However, Russia experienced a sharp growth trajectory starting from 2015 until 2022, when its share reached 47.9%, surpassing that of global science by 3% in 2022.